whydanny/whydanny/README.md

 Enthusiastic about <strong>artificial intelligence🤖</strong> and <strong>machine design⚙️ powered by AI</strong>.
 <br>
-Living with ADHD & ASD.
+Neuroatypical.
 Trying to make things I love clear and connected. 🐋